MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 ## Setup

 To run the code in this example, you need a CNTK Python environment (see [here](./Setup-CNTK-on-your-machine.md) for setup help).
-You need to work from your Python 3.4 environment (if you are using Anaconda Python type `activate cntk-py34` (from a standard command line, not PowerShell), assuming `cntk-py34` is your environment name).
 Further you need to install a few additional packages.
-From your Python 3.4 environment (64bit version assumed, Python 3.5 analogously), go to the FastRCNN folder and run:
+Go to the FastRCNN folder and run:

 ```
 pip install -r requirements.txt
 ```

 Known issue: to install scikit-learn you might have to run `conda install scikit-learn` if you use Anaconda Python.
-You will further need Scikit-Image and OpenCV to run these examples (and possibly numpy and scipy if your Python 3.4 package does not come with them).
+You will further need Scikit-Image and OpenCV to run these examples.
-You need to download the corresponding wheel packages and install them manually.
+Please download the corresponding wheel packages and install them manually.
 On Linux you can `conda install scikit-image opencv`.
 For Windows users, visit http://www.lfd.uci.edu/~gohlke/pythonlibs/, and download:

 * Python 3.4